moped-archive/moped-router/README.md

 ## Moped Extensions / Changes

 Moped provides a `.run` method that behaves differently depending on whether it is on the client or the server.
+It also passes in `req` and `res` with some helpful methods and properties.

 ## License